-Our Psychologists at Bond University provide free, confidential counselling service to help you with anything from academic, study pressures through to personal problems.
+Our psychologists at Bond University provide a free, confidential counselling service to help you with anything from academic and study pressures to personal problems.

-If you are struggling with a lack of motivation, harassment, depression or are dealing with a severe trauma, you may find that one-on-one sessions with our counsellors will give you the skills to cope.
+If you are struggling with a lack of motivation, harassment or depression, or are dealing with severe trauma, you may find that one-on-one sessions with our counsellors will give you the skills to cope.
 They have excellent contacts with the wider healthcare community and can arrange specialist, professional assistance off campus if required.

 Counselling is available to only students and staff of Bond University.
 If you have an issue that involves your partner or someone else in your family, it is sometimes appropriate to involve that person in joint counselling sessions.

 Dr Justine Ebenreuter | BA, BSocSc (Hons), MPsych (Clinical), PhD (Clinical)

 Dr Justine Ebenreuter is a Clinical Psychologist, who has been registered with AHPRA since 2007.
 She has gained experience working with children and adults through government agencies such as the Gold Coast Hospital Neuropsychology Rehabilitation Ward, and the Department of Human Services.
 Justine’s area of research is with Eating Disorders and completed her PhD in Childhood Eating Disorders at Bond University in 2016.

 Dr Caroline Aazami | MAppPsych, PhD (Cognitive Psychology)

 My great passion is to help people to move forward with their life goals and passions whilst gaining a better understanding their capabilities and learning effective strategies and life skills.
 My aim is to instil in my client healthy perceptions of themselves, strengthen their relationships with friends, colleagues and partners and feel whole and useful in their career and ambitions.